 Wall Street: bullish bias prevails, peaks near

-On the bond front, the U.S. 10-yr yield erased -5.7pts to 4.108 from 4.165% the previous day, which remains close to the highs seen since the start of the year, and to the peaks of January 24 and December 13.
+On the bond front, the U.S. '10-yr' erased -5.7 basis points to 4.108% from 4.165% the previous day, which remains close to the highs since the start of the year, and the peaks of January 24 and December 13.

-Following Jerome Powell's recent statements on CBS, investors are re-evaluating their expectations that rates will remain at current levels for a slightly longer period than previously thought.
+Following Jerome Powell's recent statements on CBS, investors are reassessing their expectations for rates to remain at current levels for a slightly longer period than previously thought.

-One of the FED chief's most striking 'talking points', but little picked up by the financial media, concerns 'an unsustainable debt trajectory for the United States'...
-Something to ponder, especially with long rates at over 4.1% and $34,000 billion in outstanding debt to be refinanced.
+One of the Fed boss's most striking 'talking points', but little picked up by the financial media, concerns 'an unsustainable debt trajectory for the United States'... to ponder, especially with long rates at over 4.1% and $34,000 bn outstanding to refinance.

 Copyright (c) 2024 CercleFinance.com.
 All rights reserved.